 One of the most important responsibilities of the Executor or Administrator is dealing with the financial affairs of the deceased.
 It is also the area of greatest risk of personal financial liability for the Executor or Administrator.
 The estate has to be properly valued which means establishing the extent of outstanding mortgages, credit cards, loans, utility bills as well as the tax liabilities of the estate, as well as money owed to it.

 An Inheritance Tax Return is required for all estates regardless of size but the rules vary depending on the value of the estate.
 Fines can be imposed on the Executor or Administrator if the information provided is inaccurate or incomplete.
-The tax rules, reliefs available and range of potential claims against the estate can be very complicated.
+The inheritance tax rules, reliefs and exemptions available and range of potential claims against the estate can be very complicated.

 If an incorrect return is submitted, under-declaring the tax due then the Executor or Administrator is personally liable for discharging the payment due.
 Realising there is any form of debt owed after distributing the assets of the estate is a real risk, which causes problems for Executors and Administrators in trying to repair the situation.
 Ultimately they may be held liable for it.